 - Manual including lesson plans and reproducible materials

 - Word Cards

-- Two-sided game board

-- Game pieces and dice
+- Game boards

 There is no suggested achievement criterion.
-Record the dates students played games in the Lesson Plan/Record Book.
 Observe students during game play and note specific word-reading or game-playing difficulties.

 Reading and Social Skills Games are intended to be fun and social activities.
 The focus is on student interaction and functional use of the Edmark Reading Program words, with the goals of having fun, socializing, and collaborating with other players and/or winning the game.